» » » » » » » »

 One thing you can do to make a difference is to ask your friends and family to donate, in your name, to an animal shelter, a rescue organization, or an organization that fights cruelty against animals.

-To help in this end, here is a list of groups and animal protection organizations accepting donations.
+Here is a list of groups and animal protection organizations accepting donations.
 There is no magic amount to donate.
 Any amount is greatly appreciated by the recipients.
 Another way you can help is to tell everyone you know about puppy mills.

 About This Website